VinAIResearch/MagNet/README.md

 This current code provides configurations to train, evaluate on two datasets: **Cityscapes** and **DeepGlobe**.
 To prepare the datasets, in the `./data` directory, please do following steps:
 ### For Cityscapes
-1. Register an account at this [page](https://www.cityscapes-dataset.com/) and login.
+1. Register an account on this [page](https://www.cityscapes-dataset.com/) and log in.
 2. Download `leftImg8bit_trainvaltest.zip` and `gtFine_trainvaltest.zip`.
 3. Run the script below to extract zip files to correct locations:
 ```bash